Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 ![Forgetting comparison](figures/fig3_forgetting_ablation.png)

-Full results, per-task breakdowns, isolated-pathway diagnostics, and a discussion of an observed stability-plasticity trade-off (recency bias) are in [`REPORT.md`](REPORT.md).
+Full results, per-task breakdowns, isolated-pathway diagnostics and a discussion of an observed stability-plasticity trade-off (recency bias) are in [`REPORT.md`](REPORT.md).